 Watch the Golden Gate Warriors play.

-Whether you are a basketball fan, the atmosphere and entertainment are worth the experience.
+Whether you are a basketball fan or not, the atmosphere and entertainment are worth the experience.
 With the Chase Centre now their new home, there is no excuse.

 The tickets can be expensive, but if you are like me and don’t mind sitting in the nosebleed section, you will enjoy every minute.